 Although the snowball method is usually done by addressing accounts with the lowest balance first and working your way to the highest balance, it can also be done by going from highest to lowest interest rate, or from highest to lowest balance.

-Before you start using the snowball method to pay down your debt, you might want to consider using an app to help you manage the process.
-If you have an iPhone, iPad, or other iOS device, then these apps can help make it easier to eliminate your debt more quickly.
+If you have an iPhone, iPad, or other iOS device, then you can use these apps to help eliminate your debt more quickly.